ieee8023/covid-chestxray-dataset/README.md

 ## Contribute

- - Submit data directly to the project (coming soon!)
+ - Submit data directly to the project.
+View our [research protocol](https://docs.google.com/document/d/14b7cou98YhYcJ2jwOKznChtn5y6-mi9bgjeFv2DxOt0/edit).
+Contact us to start the process.
  - We can extract images from publications.
 Help identify publications which are not already included using a GitHub issue (DOIs we have are listed in the metadata file).
 There is a searchable database of COVID-19 papers [here](https://www.who.int/emergencies/diseases/novel-coronavirus-2019/global-research-on-novel-coronavirus-2019-ncov), and a non-searchable one (requires download) [here](https://pages.semanticscholar.org/coronavirus-research).

  - Submit data to these sites (we can scrape the data from them):